When should I book?

 The check-in or boarding time for your cruise will be displayed on your Cruise eTicket.
-As many passengers are enthusiastic to board the ship, for your comfort and to avoid any congestion inside the terminal, we do ask that you do not arrive at the wharf before your check-in time as this may result in longer wait times.
-On occasions we will implement staggered check-in where each deck will be provided with a different check-in time and passengers will be asked to arrive to the terminal at their assigned time.
+As many guests are enthusiastic to board the ship, for your comfort and to avoid any congestion inside the terminal, we do ask that you do not arrive at the wharf before your check-in time as this may result in longer wait times.
+On occasions we will implement staggered check-in where each deck will be provided with a different check-in time and guests will be asked to arrive to the terminal at their assigned time.
 You will be notified of staggered check-in by email or sms.

 What is the latest time I can check-in for my cruise?

 Check-in closes one hour prior to your cruise’s scheduled departure time as displayed on your eTicket.
 Checking in after this time will cause you to miss your cruise and no refunds will be given.